deeplearning4j/deeplearning4j/multinetwork.md

 * A softmax regression output layer.

-Below is what you need to think about in training a network.

 ## parameters

+Below are the parameters what you need to think about when training a network.

 ### learning rate